gauravch45/task-manager-app/README.md

 ✅ Drag & Drop for Task Reordering

 ----------------------------------------------------------------------------------
-How to Run the application on VM Machine
+How to Run the application on VM Machine:-

+1.